rust-lang/nomicon/src/intro.md

 The Rustonomicon is not a place to exhaustively describe the semantics and guarantees of every single API in the standard library, nor is it a place to exhaustively describe every feature of Rust.

+Unless otherwise noted, Rust code in this book uses the Rust 2018 edition.

 [trpl]: ../book/index.html
 [ref]: ../reference/index.html